Saturday, 19 December 2020

 The mash-up effect

-The mash-ups that you see in Christmas cards, in Advent calendars, and in films like Ben Hur, The Nativity story, and The star, is not a new thing.
-It didn’t suddenly pick up speed with the advent of biblical literalism in the 19th century.
+The mash-ups that you see in Christmas cards, in Advent calendars, and in films like Ben Hur, The Nativity story, and The star, are not a new thing.
+Mash-ups didn’t suddenly pick up speed with the invention of biblical inerrancy in the 19th century.
 The idea of combining Matthew and Luke into a single story, inconsistencies and all, goes back to the 2nd century, and a non-canonical text called the Protevangelium of James.

 Another mash-up (The star, 2017): Matthew’s star, magi, and rage of Herod; Luke’s census and shepherds; Septuagint Habakkuk’s cluster of animals.